MatthewKing/DeviceId/readme.md

 Custom components can be built by implementing `IDeviceIdComponent`.
 There is also a simple `DeviceIdComponent` class that allows you to specify an arbitrary component value to use, and a `WmiDeviceIdComponent` class that uses a specified WMI property (example: `new WmiDeviceIdComponent("MACAddress", "Win32_NetworkAdapterConfiguration", "MACAddress"`).

+#### Dealing with MAC Address randomization and virtual network adapters

+Non physcial network adapters like VPN connections tend not to have fixed MAC addresses.
+For wireless (802.11 based) adapters hardware
+(MAC) address randomization is frequently applied to avoid tracking with many modern operating systems support this out of the box.
+This makes wireless network adapters bad candidates for device indentification.

+Use `AddMacAddress(true, true)` to exclude both virtual and wireless network adapters.

 ### Controlling how the device identifier is formatted

 Use the `UseFormatter` method to set the formatter.